 El Mil Tacos

-Juanito's will hit their 20th anniversary next year.
-Judging by the exuberance on the restaurant’s Facebook page and the long lines out front, the magic hasn’t faded from this tiny neighborhood favorite.
+Juanito's is celebrating 20 years in business, and judging by the exuberance on the restaurant’s Facebook page and the long lines out front, the magic hasn’t faded from this tiny neighborhood favorite.
 Locals will like you better if you can decide your order while you’re waiting, so as not to hold up the line any longer –– the menu’s translated with English subtitles.
 A plate of three tacos with rice and beans runs about $6.
 Upgrade to a selection of the fancier tacos for fifty cents more.
 The lengua taco on tiny corn tortillas with a sprinkling of chopped onion and cilantro is a buttery, heavenly treat.
 I wasn’t brave enough to try the tripas tacos, but you might be.

 Mariachi's has quickly risen to the top of many locals go-to spot for tacos - and for good reason.
 In addition to the delicious street tacos, quesadillas and burgers offered, the hole-in-wall spot serves up a complete vegan and dairy-friendly menu.
 Not exactly what you would expect from a taqueria located inside of convenience store in the east side.
 Don't let the exterior fool you.
-Mariachi's was voted Reader's Choice 'Best Mexican Restaurant 2019' by Fort Worth Magazine.
+Mariachi's was voted 'Best Mexican Restaurant 2019' and 'Best Hole in the Wall 2020' by Fort Worth Magazine readers.
 You can even call 'em up to cater your next event!

 Call it So-Cal meets Tex-Mex at OMG Tacos.
 Start with a basic corn or flour tortilla and add a protein or vegetable -- then you can get fancy and upgrade your toppings.
 In addition to the traditional cilantro and onion garnish which comes standard, you can add guacamole, sour cream, lettuce, diced tomato, cheese (traditional or shredded cheddar) and hot Cheetos if your stomach will stand that for a small up-charge.
 Treat yourself to a mangonada slushy with a kick of sweetly sour Chamoy sauce and a tamarind “straw.”